 Shokry, E.; Villanelli, F.; Malvagia, S.; Rosati, A.; Forni, G.; Funghini, S.; Ombrone, D.; Bona, M. D.; Guerrini, R.; Marca, G. L. Therapeutic drug monitoring of carbamazepine and its metabolite in children from dried blood spots using liquid chromatography and tandem mass spectrometry.
 J. Pharm.
 Biomed.
 Anal.
 2015, 109, 164-170.

 Harmful if swallowed.
 May cause allergy or asthma symptoms or breathing difficulties if inhaled.
 May cause an allergic skin reaction.

 Precautionary Statements: P284-P261-P280g-P342+P311a-P301+P312a-P501a

 Wear respiratory protection.
 Avoid breathing dust/fume/gas/mist/vapours/spray.
 Wear protective gloves.
-If experiencing respiratory symptoms: IF SWALLOWED: Dispose of contents/container in accordance with local/regional/national/international regulations.
+If experiencing respiratory symptoms: Call a POISON CENTER/doctor.
+IF SWALLOWED: Call a POISON CENTER/doctor if you feel unwell.
+Dispose of contents/container in accordance with local/regional/national/international regulations.